 Herbal flower bouquet shares usually begin by the first of July.
 They are a refreshing mix of colorful flowers, medicinal and culinary herbs, flowering grains, and grasses.
 They follow the seasons, beginning with cold hardy flowers in the early summer, larger, brighter colors of the main summer to the hardy everlastings and their fall colors.

 Farm fresh, flavorful and colorful eggs will be available throughout the year.
-A combination of six heritage breeds, these birds are raised with tender care , clean water, fresh air, pasture, and sunshine.
-They are fed no antibiotics, hormones, or animal bi-products.
+A combination of six heritage breeds, these birds are raised with tender care , clean water, fresh air, pasture, and sunshine. they receive no GMO feeds, no antibiotics, etc.